kaosnyrb/Undaunted/README.md

 * Json Configuration for Enemy groups.
 Currently using default levelled lists but any mod that edits them should work with Undaunted.
 * Quest tracking for dynamically placed enemies.
 * Very mod compatible, currently only adds 2 items to the world.
+* Support for Mod created enemies that aren't placed into the default leveled lists via a Mod name + base form lookup.
+* Currently supports 4 Spawn types: Enemy, BountyDecoration, SpawnEffect, EndEffect

 ## Known issues/WIP

-* Rewards other than the thrill of killing
+* Rewards in an early state
 * Bounty tracking doesn't persist between sessions.
 Meaning you can only complete a bounty in the session you started it.
-* Support for Mod created enemies that aren't placed into the default leveled lists.
 * More advanced encounters.
 This system is able to spawn objects with scripts attached to them.
-(Oblivion gates...?)

 ## Credits

-* LordKarnak for The Daedra Returns: https://www.nexusmods.com/skyrim/mods/64925
+* LordKarnak for The Daedra Returns gate effects: https://www.nexusmods.com/skyrim/mods/64925
 * Hanaisse for her Oblivion Gate meshes and textures: https://www.nexusmods.com/skyrim/mods/18957/?
+* egocarib for SKSE sample code: https://github.com/egocarib/EnchantingAwakened
+* xanderdunn for SKSE sample code: https://github.com/xanderdunn/skaar
+* Sky-WAN for SKSE sample code: https://github.com/Sky-WAN